Pedego Responds to Concerns Raised by Ebike Battery Fires

 Always Striving for Better

 Even without further incident, Pedego continues to strive for better.
-Last year, Chief Production Officer, Paul Auclair started the process toward UL certification.
-UL (Underwriter Laboratories) certifies products, facilities, processes, or systems based on industry-wide standards.
-The UL certifications that are targeted toward the ebike industry are UL2271 for battery systems and the more in-depth UL2849 for entire electrical systems.
+Last year, Chief Production Officer, Paul Auclair started the process toward UL certification, a process which continues today.

 “For product reassurance, Pedego wants certification at the highest level.
 The process will take time, but we are pleased to have the project underway prior to the recent Consumer Product Safety Commission recommendation,” says Auclair.